-Below you will find the fundamentals of RI Family Court.
+Below you will find the fundamentals of Rhode Island Family Court.

-The RI Family Court system is a creature of statute.
+The Rhode Island Family Court system is a creature of statute.

 § 8-10-3.
 Establishment of court – Jurisdiction – Seal – Oaths

-- Chief Justice Forte ( Justice Forte’s boss is Chief Justice Suttell of The RI Supreme Court.
-Suttell is in charge of the entire State of Rhode Island Judicial System)
+- Chief Justice Forte.
+The chief has a lifetime appointment with authority to issue administrative orders.
+The chief may transfer venue of a case at his discretion.
+(Justice Forte’s boss is Chief Justice Suttell of The RI Supreme Court.
+Chief Judge Suttell is in charge of the entire State of Rhode Island Judicial System.
+Suttell is the executive head of the entire state judicial system which includes the RI Family Court)

-- Eleven Associate Justices of the RI Family Court
+- Eleven Associate Justices of the RI Family Court.
+(Appointed for life.
+There is no mandated retirement age for associate judges in RI)

 The Rhode Island Family Court has jurisdiction over the following types of domestic matters: